 However, Google Analytics produces much more detailed data than Squarespace analytics.

-What are the benefits of adding Google Analytics tracking code to Squarespace?
+What are the Benefits of Adding Google Analytics to Squarespace?

 Recognising the difference between real users and bots